 - .36 Circular 3/2009 replaced Circular 8/2007 and subject to the requirement that the changes were effective when that specific revised IFRS was applied by the entity, the circular was effective for financial periods (interim and/or annual periods) ending on or after 31 August 2009.
-If an entity had not yet applied the amended or revised IFRSs they had to use the previous rule set out in Circular 8/2007.
-Early adoption was permitted. - .37 Circular 3/2012 replaced Circular 3/2009 and was effective for financial periods (interim and/or annual periods) ending on or after 31 July 2012.
-Early adoption was permitted. - .38 Circular 2/2013 replaces Circular 3/2012 and is effective for financial periods (interim and/or annual periods) ending on or after 31 July 2013.
-If an entity had not yet applied the new, amended, revised IFRSs or new Interpretations, they had to use previous rules also set out in the detailed rules table in paragraph .102 will apply.
-Early adoption was permitted. - .39 Circular 2/2015 replaces Circular 2/2013 and is effective for financial periods (interim and/or annual periods) ending on or after 31 October 2015.
-If an entity has not yet applied the new, amended, revised IFRSs or new Interpretations, the previous rules also set out in the detailed rules table in paragraph .103 will apply.
+Early adoption was permitted.
+If an entity had not yet applied the amended or revised IFRSs they had to use the previous rule set out in Circular 8/2007..37 Circular 3/2012 replaced Circular 3/2009 and was effective for financial periods (interim and/or annual periods) ending on or after 31 July 2012.
+Early adoption was permitted. - .38 Circular 2/2013 replaced Circular 3/2012 and was effective for financial periods (interim and/or annual periods) ending on or after 31 July 2013.
+Early adoption was permitted.
+If an entity had not yet applied the new, amended, revised IFRSs or new Interpretations, they also had to use previous rules set out in the detailed rules table in paragraph .108 will apply. - .39 Circular 2/2015 replaced Circular 2/2013 and is effective for financial periods (interim and/or annual periods) ending on or after 31 October 2015.
+If an entity has not yet applied the new, amended, revised IFRSs or new Interpretations, the previous rules set out in the detailed rules table in paragraph .109 will also apply.
+Early adoption is permitted. - .40 Circular 4/2018 replaces Circular 2/2015 and is effective for financial periods (interim and/or annual periods) ending on or after 30 April 2018.
 Early adoption is permitted.
+If an entity has not yet applied the new, amended IFRSs or new Interpretations, the previous rules set out in the detailed rules table in paragraph .110 will also apply.